ENSAIT: Textile curricula and research activities

 During first year at ENSAIT, students study all the basics of textile technology.

 Each year, approximately 80 students receive an ENSAIT Master's degree referred-to as diplôme d'ingénieur ENSAIT, and around 10 students receive a doctoral degree.

 History

 The school was founded in Roubaix (Nord-Pas de Calais, France) with municipal funding.
 It was originally meant to provide a special studying program for the requirements of the textile industry at Roubaix and France.
 After 1889, the institution became known as the École d'Arts et Métiers Textiles.

 Because the school was near from the war front, it was closed in some wartime periods (World War I and World War II), many students and academic staff died in these wars.

 Nowadays, the ENSAIT has a very large parc of machinery.
 In 1991, the GEMTEX was inaugurated as the first French center with research competence in all textile engineering fields.
 Entrepreneurship is also promoted with GENI-INNOTEX.

 As of 2004, the institute, together with similar ones, was seen as a major contributor to research and development within the French textile and clothing industry.

+The painter and lace designer Jean Chaleyé was director of the school from 1930 to 1939.